Qui peut participer?

 Colas Lucot (FR)

 Colas Lucot studied ballet and contemporary dance in France in the CNSMD of Lyon.
 After his studies, he joined the CCN Nantes, directed by Claude Brumachon for a short time before being part of the company of Angelin Preljocaj in Aix-en-Provence for the reprise of Snow White and for touring worldwide.
 Six years ago, he moved to Bruxelles and began to work with David Hernandez.
-Since then, he has been collaborating with David for several creations inside and outside the company : Thirst, For Movement’s Sake, Hullabaloo, Passage… He also has been assisting David for several workshops and classes in many schools, events and festivals : PARTS, DOCH, Impulstanz, Folkwang, Coline… In 2012, Colas worked with Akram Khan and took part of the opening ceremony of the Olympic games in London.
+Since then, he has been collaborating with David for several creations inside and outside the company : Thirst, For Movement’s Sake, Hullabaloo, Passage… He also has been assisting David for several workshops and classes in many schools, events and festivals : P.A.R.T.S., DOCH, Impulstanz, Folkwang, Coline… In 2012, Colas worked with Akram Khan and took part in the opening ceremony of the Olympic games in London.
 He also has been involved in other dance projects, mostly in Germany and England.
 Since 2013, Colas has been teaching in several venues and established studios in Belgium and abroad.

 Renan Martins De Oliveira (BR)